ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 #### Request

-The first step of the request conversion is a HTTP GET which may look like for a Basic Access Token:
+The first step of the conversation is a HTTP GET which may look like for a Basic Access Token:

 ```
 GET authorize?
     response_type=code&
     client_id=app-client-id&
-    http%3A%2F%2Flocalhost%3A9000%2Fcallback&
+    redirect_uri=http%3A%2F%2Flocalhost%3A9000%2Fcallback&
     launch=xyz123&
-    scope=launch+user%2F%2A.%2A+openid+fhirUser&state=98wrghuwuogerg97&aud=https%3A%2F%2Fehr%2Ffhir&code_challenge=ZmVjMmIwMWYyYTNjZWJiNTgyNTgxYzlmOGYyMWM0MWI3YmZhMjQ4YjU5MDc3Mzk4MDBmYTk0OThlNzZiNjAwMw&code_challenge_method=S256 HTTP/1.1

-Host: localhost:9001
+    scope=launch+user%2F%2A.%2A+openid+fhirUser&
+    state=98wrghuwuogerg97&
+    aud=https%3A%2F%2Fehr%2Ffhir&
+    code_challenge=ZmVjMmIwMWYyYTNjZWJiNTgyNTgxYzlmOGYyMWM0MWI3YmZhMjQ4YjU5MDc3Mzk4MDBmYTk0OThlNzZiNjAwMw&
+    code_challenge_method=S256
 ```

-for an extended access token where at least purpose_of_use (NORM), subject_role (HCP) and person_id are added to the scope:
+An extended access token where at least purpose_of_use (NORM), subject_role (HCP) and person_id are added to the scope may look like:

 ```
 GET authorize?
     response_type=code&
     client_id=app-client-id&
-    http%3A%2F%2Flocalhost%3A9000%2Fcallback&
+    redirect_uri=http%3A%2F%2Flocalhost%3A9000%2Fcallback&
     launch=xyz123&
-    scope=launch+user%2F*.*+openid+fhirUser+purpose_of_use%3Durn%3Aoid%3A2.16.756.5.30.1.127.3.10.5%7CNORM+subject_role%3Durn%3Aoid%3A2.16.756.5.30.1.127.3.10.6%7CHCP+person_id%3D761337610411353650%5E%5E%5E%26amp%3B2.16.756.5.30.1.127.3.10.3%26amp%3BISO%0A&code_challenge=ZmVjMmIwMWYyYTNjZWJiNTgyNTgxYzlmOGYyMWM0MWI3YmZhMjQ4YjU5MDc3Mzk4MDBmYTk0OThlNzZiNjAwMw&code_challenge_method=S256 HTTP/1.1

-Host: localhost:9001
+    scope=launch+user%2F*.*+openid+fhirUser+purpose_of_use%3Durn%3Aoid%3A2.16.756.5.30.1.127.3.10.5%7CNORM+subject_role%3Durn%3Aoid%3A2.16.756.5.30.1.127.3.10.6%7CHCP+person_id%3D761337610411353650%5E%5E%5E%26amp%3B2.16.756.5.30.1.127.3.10.3%26amp%3BISO%0A&
+    code_challenge=ZmVjMmIwMWYyYTNjZWJiNTgyNTgxYzlmOGYyMWM0MWI3YmZhMjQ4YjU5MDc3Mzk4MDBmYTk0OThlNzZiNjAwMw&
+    code_challenge_method=S256
 ```

-The second step of the request conversion is a HTTP GET Callback conveying the authorization code and may look like:
+The second step of the conversation is a HTTP GET Callback conveying the authorization code and may look like:

 ```
-GET /callback?code=8V1pr0rJ&state=98wrghuwuogerg97 HTTP/1.1
+GET /callback?code=8V1pr0rJ&state=98wrghuwuogerg97

-Host: localhost:9000
 ```

-The third step of the request conversion is a HTTP POST sending the authorization code to retrieve the authorization token in the response which may look like:
+The third step of the conversation is a HTTP POST sending the authorization code to retrieve the authorization token in the response which may look like:

 ```
 POST /token HTTP/1.1